Importing a Car to Crete and Greece

-Presentation of Documents to the Embassy in London
+What to do for the Presentation of Documents to the Embassy in London for Clearance

-In order to be issued with the certificate to which they are entitled allowing them to clear their vehicle, mobile home or motorcycle (over 250cc) the above persons must produce to the Consulate General of Greece the following: a) any passports they may have (Greek or Foreign) covering the previous four years.
+In order to be issued with the CERTIFICATE FOR DOMICILE TRANSFER EXEMPTIONS, for MOVING RESIDENCE TO GREECE - ΠΙΣΤΟΠΟΙΗΤΙΚΑ ΜΕΤΟΙΚΕΣΙΑΣ to which you are entitled allows you to clear your vehicle, mobile home or motorcycle (over 250cc) you must produce the orriginal copies to the Consulate General of Greece the following: a) any passports they may have (Greek or Foreign) covering the previous four years.
 If married, spouses passports are required for the same period.

 b) vehicle registration document.
 They must have been keeper, owner and user in the United Kingdom of the specific vehicle , mobile home/caravan or motor cycle for more than 6 months prior to their entry to Greece.
 ALL UNITED KINGDOM TAXES must have been paid in total and a full driving license for at least the same period (i.e. over six months).
 The entitlement is one car per family.